trskop/command-wrapper/man/command-wrapper-subcommand-protocol.7.md

 * `--help` which prints subcommand specific help message.
 This is invoked by Command Wrapper's `help` internal subcommand.

+* `--completion-config` which prints a Dhall expression describing how subcommand should be called to provide command line completion.

 * (*PROPOSED*) `--info` which prints program description in Dhall format.

 **TODO:** Define how help message should look like, especially *Usage* section.